Ash-Console/Ash_Terminal/README.md

 If you have any suggestions or if you want to Contribute in the repository/project by adding something contact at x-neron@pm.me.

-Ash terminal comes with a 32 bit version of bash terminal for linux users,but it might not work properly as it is a 32 bit version so we reccomend you for using 'Git bash' or 'Cygwin'if you want to have a good linux environment.
-OR if you are on 'windows 10' install Ubuntu [windows subsystem(wsl)] from microsoft store
+# NOTE:

-NOTE:Please note that messing with registry editor might cause serious damage to your computer,so we reccomend you to first take a guide from the "steps for enabling windows host script"Folder we have taken screenshots to explian the steps beriefly.
+Please note that messing with registry editor might cause serious damage to your computer,so we reccomend you to first take a guide from the "steps for enabling windows host script"Folder we have taken screenshots to explian the steps beriefly.